Aarception/Mo-information-security-portfolio/README.md

 intellectual property as a competitive market asset.
 I have a 500-page compliance and risk dataset, produced from open source proprietary institutional intelligence of the greatest value.
-A radically efficient compliance and risk oriented methodology in which any single individual can expertly audit any credentialing program or related services with speed and effect.
+A trust infrastructure composed of 3 specifications that fully respond and close any credential trust infrastructure signal propagation.A radically efficient complianceand risk oriented methodology in which any singleindividual can expertly audit any credentialing program or related services with speed and effect.
 A developing primitive that could potentially scale far beyond credential signals.¹ I may just open a 'boutique' Compliance service that differentiates from the competition through regulatory expertise. ✔️
 ~~~

 Obviously this first requires the complete abdication of resolution,